 The city of Nashville has a rich history and was chartered as a city in 1806.
 It’s known for its country music scene, which has been a booming industry in the city since the 1920s when it was home to one of the headquarters for companies like RCA Records and others that helped promote Nashville as a center for musical recordings, especially with Country and Christian music artists.
 In modern times, Nashville is consistently ranked among America’s top places to live, work, and play by various publications, which are a few of the many reasons why everyone is moving to Nashville!

 The Housing Market in Nashville

 As you’ll soon discover the Nashville housing market is extremely hot right now.
 Home prices are appreciating at a rate above the national average, and there’s high demand but low inventory, especially for homes under $400,000.
 This has made it very challenging for people looking to buy a new home and move to the Nashville area.

 That said now is a great time to consider selling your Nashville home.
 Since the real estate market is doing so well, a lot of sellers are either getting the full asking price or above asking.
 However, buyers are looking for move-in-ready properties, and listing a home while the market is hot is important.

 To help a home sale run smoothly, some sellers prefer to work with cash home buyers in Nashville instead of selling with a real estate agent.
-By selling to a “We buy houses Nashville” company, home repairs are not required, and you can receive a cash offer in as little as 24-hours and close within 7-days.
+By selling to a “We buy houses in Nashville” company, home repairs are not required, and you can receive a cash offer in as little as 24 hours and close within 7 days.
 Another perk to working with a homebuyer instead of hiring a listing agent is no realtor commissions.
-Not only will you be able to save thousands of dollars on home repairs but also 5-6% on agents fees.
+Not only will you be able to save thousands of dollars on home repairs but also 5-6% on agent fees.

 >> Thinking about moving to Music City?
 Check out these Things to Know Before Moving to Nashville!